choyiny/cscd01.com/src/content/coursework/open-source-project.md

 Unless otherwise stated in the team agreement, all members will be given a bonus from 1%-10% (depending on effort required to develop the solution) given that your pull request is merged by the maintainers.

 The percentage bonus is determined solely by the course instructors.
-If your pull request is merged after the course ends, we will retroactively modify your grade.
+If your pull request is merged after the course ends (up to a period of 1 year), we will retroactively modify your grade.

 ## Contribution Factor